freeCodeCamp/freeCodeCamp/README.md

 script(src='/js/main.js')
 ```
 Simple enough right?
 But wouldn't it be nice to have it just like that in development mode, but when you deploy
-to production, have it minified and concatenated automatically without any extra effort on you part?
+to production, have it minified and concatenated into a single file automatically without any extra effort on you part?
 ```jade
 link(href='/css/styles.css', rel='stylesheet')
 script(src='/js/application.js')